 Bangladesh, the southern Asian country has a population of approximately 164 million people.
 The economy of Bangladesh is significantly dependent on agriculture.
-But its a great news for the country that, readymade garments (RMG) sector of Bangladesh has raised as the biggest earner of foreign currency.
+But its a great news for the country that, garments sector (RMG) sector of Bangladesh has raised as the biggest earner of foreign currency.
 This sector creates about 4.2 million employment opportunities and contributes significantly to the GDP.
 Readymade garments (RMG) of Bangladesh is powered by young, urbanizing, workers, where most of them are women.

 History of RMG Sector in Bangladesh:

 The foundation of textile sector was first established in the 60th decade of 19th century.
 For the first time, the industry exported shirts (Mercury shirt) to the European market in 1965-66, which was produced from Karachi.
 In the latter, 9 exporting industries were available in 1977-78.
 The three largest industries in that time were Riaz Garments, Jewel Garments and Paris Garments.
 Among those, Riaz Garments was the most famous and oldest industry in that time.

 In the earlier stage, Riaz Garments of Mohammad Reaz Uddin started its business with some tailoring shop in the name of Riaz store.
 In the later, the name turned into Riaz Garments from Riaz store in 1973 and from 1978 the company started exporting products in the abroad by exporting 1 million pieces of shirts in the South Korean Company named “Olanda”.
 “Desh Garments” is another pioneer of Bangladesh RMG sector.
 In 1979, Desh Garments started a joint project with South Korean company “Daiyuu”.

 At the same time, several garments were introduced such as-Stylecraft limited by Shamsur Rahman, Aristocraft Limitd by AM Subid Ali, Azim Group by Engineer Mohammad Fazlul Azim and Sunman Group by Major (Retd) Abdul Mannan.